walterlarrea/messaging-app-rest-backend/README.md

 JWT_SECRET= The secret or private key to sign tokens with

-MYSQL_URI= Database host url
-MYSQL_PORT= Database port to mysql server
-MYSQL_USER= Database user name
+MYSQL_URI= Database host url # mysql service name on your docker-compose file MYSQL_PORT= Database port to mysql server # 3306 default MYSQL_USER= Database user name
 MYSQL_PASSWORD= Database user password
 MYSQL_DATABASE= Database name, which should be different for each environment